bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 **Auxiliary Space** - space required by the algorithm, not including space taken by the input

-Suppose we have a problem to write a function that that calculates the sum of all numbers from one upto and inclunding a certain number ```n```.
+Suppose we have a problem to write a function that that calculates the sum of all numbers from one up to and including a certain number ```n```.

 The shorter ```solution 2``` runs in a shorter amount of time than ```solution 1```.
 The number of operations in ```solution 1``` grows as n increases.